Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

-\item Remove the narrow lines induced by EMI-EMC interference from the \HeJT\ cooler, exploiting the fact that the cooler is synchronized with the HFI readout and operates at a harmonic of the sampling rate.
+\item Remove the narrow lines induced by electromagnetic interference from the \HeJT\ cooler, exploiting the fact that the cooler is synchronized with the HFI readout and operates at a harmonic of the sampling rate.

 \item Analyze the statistics of the time-scale of pointing periods and discard anomalous ones (less than 1\,\% of the data are discarded).

 \end{itemize}